fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Addressed Resources being unable to be allocated to their origin City after being unassigned appearing with the message "Settlement is not connected to your empire's trade network" when in the Resource Menu.

 - **Notifications**
     - Reduced the frequency of Town Specialization Available notifications.
-These will now only appear if the Town has just unlocked a new Focus or if the Settlement has just grown and won’t grow again for more than 20 turns.
+These will now only appear if the Town has just unlocked a new Focus or if the Settlement has just grown and won't grow again for more than 20 turns.
     - Addressed a reported issue where the Settlement Razed Notifications in certain translations would use the wrong adjective vs noun.
 This fix will require a new save as existing saves in these languages will continue to have this issue.

 - **Text Changes**